8 Alternative Lending Solutions for Businesses to Consider

 Positives

-• Cash-rich: Angels and venture capitalists can access their own funding plus additional capital from non-bank financial institutions and other alternative lenders if necessary.
+• Significant capital: These investors can access their own funding plus additional capital from non-bank financial institutions and other alternative lenders if necessary.

-• No repayments: Unlike with both standard and alternative loans, you don’t make monthly repayments to your angel or venture capital firm.
-Some do take bonuses and dividends along the way though.
+• No monthly repayments: Unlike with standard and other alternative loans, you don’t need to make monthly repayments to your angel investor or venture capital firm, though some may take bonuses and dividends.

 Negatives